top of page

 The noun 'allocution' has its origins in Latin, specifically from the word 'allocutio,' which is a combination of 'ad,' meaning 'to,' and 'loqui,' meaning 'to speak' or 'to talk.'
 In Latin, 'allocutio' referred to the act of addressing or speaking to someone.
 Over time, this term gained a legal and formal connotation, particularly in the context of judicial proceedings.
 In modern English, 'allocution' is often associated with a formal or official speech delivered by a judge to a defendant, often before sentencing.
 This speech may include advice, warnings, or statements relevant to the case.
 The etymology of 'allocution' reflects its historical connection to addressing or speaking to individuals in a legal context, highlighting the formal and authoritative nature of such speeches, especially in the legal realm.

-Quiz: Find the meaning of the noun allocution:
+Find the correct meaning of the noun allocution:

 Try Again!